Washington Mutual timeline

 December 2007: WaMu shares hit an 11-year low after it cuts its dividend by 73 percent.
-The company says it's cooperating with an Securities and Exchange Commission inquiry stemming from allegations by N.Y.
+The company says it’s cooperating with an SEC inquiry stemming from allegations by N.Y.
 Attorney General Andrew Cuomo that it made mortgage loans based on improperly inflated home appraisals.

 Jan.
 17, 2008: WaMu posts its first annual loss since Ronald Reagan was president, due to fourth-quarter red ink of $1.87 billion.

 April 8, 2008: An investor group led by David Bonderman’s TPG pumps $7.2 billion into WaMu, getting just over 50 percent of the company at $8.75 a share.
 WaMu says it will close its approximately 186 remaining stand-alone home-loan offices, laying off 2,600 to 3,000 workers.

 June 2, 2008: Kerry Killinger is removed as WaMu chairman after 17 years, replaced by board member Stephen Frank.
 Killinger remains CEO.

 June 17, 2008: WaMu says it is cutting 1,200 more jobs, including 260 at its downtown Seattle headquarters.